 CREATING A NEW ERA IN 21ST CENTURY EDUCATION

 The University is launching a transformational initiative to propel our academic enterprise to unprecedented levels of distinction.
-Funded by an anonymous donor, Aspire Fund: The $50 Million Challenge is a matching fund that encourages the UH community to contribute to the University’s bold future in research and scholarship.
+Funded by an anonymous donor, the $100 Million Challenge is a matching fund that encourages the UH community to contribute to the University’s bold future in research and scholarship.
 Gifts, combined with a one-to-one match from the anonymous donor and potential matching funds from the state, will enable the University to increase the number of Endowed Chairs and Professorships, fueling our learning environment through heightened knowledge, innovation and discovery.

 SUPPORTING BOUNDLESS INNOVATION